artyooooom/nuxt3-saas-boilerplate/README.md

 Below are some additional setup tasks that are not directly related to code:

 - **Supabase:** Follow the instructions to set up Supabase, an essential part of this solution for Auth and DB management
-- **Lemonsqueezy:** Lemonsqueezy is used for the payments.
-You will need to set up your Lemonsqueezy account first & create products
+- **Stripe:** Stripe is used for the payments.
+You will need to set up your Stripe account first & create products

 - After setting up the services, create a .env file from the .env.example file with all required data